spawnfest/garuda/readme.md

 The project focuses on providing a *game framework system*, *matchmaking*, *real-time game-session monitoring system* and ease of usage both on server-side and client-side, by leveraging the powerful phoenix framework.

 The goal of the framework is to be a standard netcode & matchmaking solution for all type of games.
-Let's build and run game servers, in a much more intuitive way.
+BEAM directly maps the use cases of a typical game server.
+So Let's build and run game servers, in a much more intuitive way.

 Current feature list.
  -   WebSocket-based communication (Will support more transports layer in future, thanks to phoenix)